junxit/us-congress-bills-114/metadata.md

 - 2015-06-25 — Committee on Foreign Relations.
 Reported by Senator Corker without amendment and with a preamble.
 Without written report.
 - 2015-06-25 — Committee on Foreign Relations.
 Reported by Senator Corker without amendment and with a preamble.
 Without written report.
 - 2015-06-25 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 134.
+- 2015-07-14 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S5090)
+- 2015-07-14 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S5090)